hfern/sourceq/README.md

 ##Master Queries

+A `sourceq master` command will querying a Source Master Server to obtain a list of servers.
+By default, only IPs are returned by the Master server.
+If you only request the IP field (`--fields "ip"`) then only a single request to the master server will be dispatched

 Use the --json flag to output a JSON encoded array of the retrieved servers to StdOut instead of printing a table of servers.
 Diagnostic information may still be printed to StdLog.